-- A. Verify the windshear, GPWS and TAS (TAS) voice alerts are compatible.
-Beginning with part number suffix -5, the TAS warnings can be prioritized with windshear or GPWS warnings. - B. Verify all higher priority aural alerts can be heard over the TAS aural alerts.
+- A. Verify the windshear, GPWS and TAS (TAS) voice alerts are compatible. - B. Verify all higher priority aural alerts can be heard over the TAS aural alerts.

 4.4.4.
 ELECTRICAL SYSTEM

 A. Perform Electrical Load Analysis to verify the installation of the TAS System does not adversely affect the electrical system.